buluu97/graduation/README.md

 kea2 run -p it.feio.android.omninotes.alpha --running-minutes 10 --throttle 200
 ```

-To understand the meanings of the options, you can see our [manual](docs/manual_en.md#launching-kea2).
+To understand the meanings of the options, you can see our [user manual](docs/manual_en.md#launching-kea2).

 > The usage is similar to the the original Fastbot's [shell commands](https://github.com/bytedance/Fastbot_Android?tab=readme-ov-file#run-fastbot-with-shell-command).